geraldoabreu/biastools/tutorial.md

 # Bubble.io Implementation Tutorial: Bidirectional Distortion Correction Formula

 ## Overview
-This tutorial provides step-by-step instructions for implementing the bidirectional distortion correction formula in Bubble.io.
+This tutorial provides step-by-step instructions for implementing the bidirectional distortion correction formula **specifically in Bubble.io** (no-code platform).
 The formula detects and corrects response bias in psychological tests by adjusting scores when there are too many extreme responses (either 5s or 1s).

+> **Note:** This tutorial is designed for Bubble.io's visual programming environment.
+For code-based implementations, see:
+> - `tutorial-python.md` - Python implementation
+> - `tutorial-javascript.md` - JavaScript implementation

 ## Prerequisites
-- Active Bubble.io account
+- Active **Bubble.io** account with editor access
-- Basic understanding of Bubble workflows and data types
+- Basic understanding of Bubble.io workflows and data types
-- Familiarity with Bubble's expression editor
+- Familiarity with Bubble.io's visual expression editor
+- Understanding of no-code development concepts

 ## Step 1: Database Setup